GaborLengyel/Plots/README.md

 # Plots
-Plotting functions for (1) error bars, and (2) scatter plots in ptyhon using numpy, scipy, matplotlib.pyplot, and matplotlib.patches\n
+Plotting functions for (1) error bars, and (2) scatter plots in ptyhon using numpy, scipy, matplotlib.pyplot, and matplotlib.patches

 Usage:

 (1) import it - e.g. from PythonPlots import ErrorBarsForMeans

 (2) call the function - e.g.  ErrorBarsForMeans(
                               data,
                               SpreadOfX = 0.1,